Sourdough Pasta

 3. Add the sourdough discard and eggs to the well and use a fork to whisk them together, slowly incorporating a bit of the flour around the edges.
 Continue incorporating more of the flour until the dough starts to form clumps.

-4. Add 25g of the olive oil and the salt, and mix and knead the dough with your hands, adding water 10g at a time until everything holds together and hardly any dry flour remains; the dough will be stiff and will tear easily.
+4. Add the oil and salt, and mix and knead the dough with your hands, adding water 10g at a time until everything holds together and hardly any dry flour remains; the dough will be stiff and will tear easily.

-6. To make the dough in a food processor: Pulse together the flours, then add the discard and eggs and process to make a crumbly, dry mixture.
-Add the olive oil and salt and process again to incorporate.
+5. To make the dough in a food processor: Pulse together the flours, then add the discard and eggs and process to make a crumbly, dry mixture.
+Add the oil and salt and process again to incorporate.

-21. Curl the strands into loose mounds ("nests") and set them aside until you’re ready to boil them.
+11. Curl the strands into loose mounds ("nests") and set them aside until you’re ready to boil them.
+Repeat with the remaining dough.

-22. To boil the pasta: Bring a large pot of water to a boil.
+12. To boil the pasta: Bring a large pot of heavily salted water to a boil.
 Add the pasta and cook for 2 to 4 minutes; it should still have a slight bite (al dente).
 Drain the pasta immediately, reserving some of the cooking liquid for whatever sauce you choose to make, if desired.

-23. To store fresh pasta: If you’re planning to cook the pasta later, cover and refrigerate it for up to 2 days.
-Freeze, well-wrapped, for longer storage.
+13. To store fresh pasta: If you’re planning to cook the pasta later, cover and refrigerate it for up to 2 days.
+(Pasta that has been refrigerated will need to be cooked for longer, about 7 to 9 minutes.)
+Alternatively, freeze uncooked pasta, well-wrapped, for longer storage.

 Tips from our Bakers